Talkback with Jerry Galvin: History

-Tonally, Talkback was a parody of America's traditional call-in radio talk shows of the early 1970's.
+Talkback was a parody of America's traditional call-in radio talk shows of the 1970s.
 Such shows in that era were always devoted to serious topics.
+Paradoxically, no religion or politics were usually allowed.
 In 1975 Jerry Galvin began a weekly program that used what he termed a "radio scam" as the show's theme each week.
-Each weekly show was launched with Galvin telling a stream-of-consciousness, unscripted – often long and rambling – story about something that happened to him or about to happen to the listeners or to the world.
-The stories were never true.
+Each show was launched with Galvin telling a stream-of-consciousness, unscripted story about something that happened to him or was about to happen to the listeners or to the world.
+The stories were generally either partially or totally untrue.
 Once the phone lines were opened for comments, two distinct types of callers were heard.
 Those who got the joke and improvisationally advanced that night's fake story.
-And those upset or outraged by the story.
-Unlike its spiritual TV sister Fernwood 2-Night, a mostly scripted show with a crew of writers, Talkback was improvised.
-(Late Night with David Letterman, a real TV talk show which was finding its footing around the same time, had a similar parodical feel, but was somewhat reined in by its celebrity guest format.)
+And those who were upset or outraged by the story.

 Host Galvin was a Cincinnati ad executive best known for teaming up with Jay Gilbert to create commercials promoting all Cincinnati radio stations with their imaginary Plummet Mall.

 The Talkback "cast" consisted of several dozen regulars, many of whom would call weekly to play along with whatever phony topic or riff Jerry set up.
 After the show developed its stable of regular callers, shows would sometimes be built around the regulars themselves interacting, such as on-air wedding ceremonies between them.